Gradient-free online learning of subgrid-scale dynamics with neural emulators: Application: quasi-geostrophic dynamics

 \subsection{Simulation setup}

-In order to study the learning problem, we solve equations \eqref{eq:qg}-\eqref{eq:qg-inc} using a pseudospectral code with full 3/2 dealiasing \cite{canuto2007spectral} and a classical fourth-order explicit Runge Kutta time advancement.
-The system is defined in a squared domain $\Omega, \bar{\Omega} = [-\pi, \pi]^{2}$, or domain length $L = 2\pi$ discretized with a Fourier basis, i.e. double-periodic boundary conditions on $N$ and $\bar{N}$ grid points with uniform spacing and a grid ratio $\Delta^{\prime} = N/\bar{N} > 1$ between direct and reduced solver resolutions.
-We extract the SGS term with spatial filtering \eqref{eq:filtering} using a spectral cut-off filter $G$ and sample non-residual quantities along the simulations, i.e. $\{\omega \rightarrow \tau_{\omega}\}$ is obtained from direct solver $f$ and $\{\bar{\omega}\}$ is obtained from reduced solver $g$.
-We energize the system using a wind-forced configuration representative of mesoscale oceanic simulation \cite{graham2013framework}.
-We produce an equilibrium solution from a slowly varying in time circular source at large scale $k$ with steady enstrophy rate injection $\langle F_{\omega}(t)^{2} \rangle = 3$ such that
+In order to study the learning problem, we solve equations \eqref{eq:qg}-\eqref{eq:qg-inc} using a pseudospectral code with full 3/2 dealiasing \cite{canuto2007spectral} and a third-order implicit-explicit (IMEX) Runge Kutta time advancement scheme \cite{boscarino2013implicit}.
+The system is defined in a squared domain $\Omega, \bar{\Omega} = [0, 2\pi]^{2}$, with domain length $L = 2\pi$ discretized with a Fourier basis, i.e. double-periodic boundary conditions on $N$ and $\bar{N}$ grid points with uniform spacing and a grid ratio $\Delta^{\prime} = N/\bar{N} > 1$ between full and coarse solver resolutions.
+We extract the SGS term with spatial filtering \eqref{eq:filtering} using a spectral cut-off filter $G$ and sample non-residual quantities along the simulations, i.e. $\{\omega \rightarrow \tau_{\omega}\}$ is obtained from solver $f$ and $\{\bar{\omega}\}$ is obtained from coarse-resolution solver $g$, similarly to the methodology used for the L96 demonstration.
+We energize the system using a deterministic forcing \cite{guan2024online} at a given scale

-We modify the configuration and add unaligned sinusoidal bumps topography \cite{thompson2010jet} in order to create interesting dynamics with significant nonzonal components in jets induced by the Coriolis force.
-Stationary turbulent states are obtained from random Gaussian initialization $\omega(t = 0) \sim \mathcal{N}(0, 1)$ at moderate wavenumbers $k \in [10,32]$, followed by a 500000 iterations spin-up on a smaller grid ($1024^{2}$) and energy propagation to the smallest scales of the direct grid ($2048^{2}$) in about 25000 iterations.
-We show examples of vorticity fields and SGS term in Fig. \ref{fig:topo-vorticity-fields}.
+where $\sigma = 10$ is the forcing strength and $k_f = 15$ is the forcing wavenumber.
+To monitor the evolution of the system, we compute integral quantities using the following convention,